gburton/gburton/README.md

 ## Hi there 👋

-Current lead of the **CE Phoenix** project, an Open Source E-Commerce shopping cart.
+Current co-lead dev of the **CE Phoenix** project, an Open Source E-Commerce shopping cart.

 <!--